 What is an Authentic Voice?

 The voice is a very interesting tool indeed and such a big part of our identity.
 We really judge people by their voices and that is probably why we are so often afraid to raise it.
 We think people with powerful voices are strong characters and people with tiny little voices are not, therefore rather judged by other things, like their appearance.
 Can you think of an example in your life?

 Constant fight and flight mode?

-An authentic voice is a powerful tool, in life and in politics.
+An embodied voice is an authentic voice and an authentic voice surely is a powerful tool, in life and in politics.

 How to build trust with your audience